 In most of these typical sensors, the specific mechanism used to measure the physical parameter depends on the ranges being measured, the sensitivity and accuracy desired, whether the sensor could be exposed to adverse environmental conditions, the cost target, etc.

-IoT gateway offers certain level of security for the network and transmitted data with higher order encryption techniques.
-It acts as a middle layer between devices and cloud to protect the system from malicious attacks and unauthorised access.
+IoT gateway offers a certain level of security for the network and transmitted data with higher-order encryption techniques.
+It acts as a middle layer between devices and cloud to protect the system from malicious attacks and unauthorized access.

-3. Cloud/Application Servers – Internet of things creates massive data from devices, applications and users which has to be managed in an efficient way.
-IoT cloud offers tools to collect, process, manage and store huge amount of data in real time.
+3. Cloud/Application Servers – Internet of things creates massive data from devices, applications, and users which has to be managed in an efficient way.
+IoT cloud offers tools to collect, process, manage and store huge amounts of data in real-time.
 Industries and services can easily access these data remotely and make critical decisions when necessary.

 Cloud system integrates billions of devices, sensors, gateways, protocols, data storage and provides predictive analytics.
 Companies use these analytics data for improvement of products and services, preventive measures for certain steps and build their new business model accurately.

-Modern technology offers much interactive designs to ease complex tasks into simple touch panels controls.
+Modern technology offers many interactive designs to ease complex tasks into simple touch panels controls.